High Blood Pressure

-Generally, said Dr. Sundaram, people with high blood pressure have no symptoms.
+Generally, people with high blood pressure have no symptoms.
 As blood pressure increases and stays high for extended periods of time, patients can experience headaches, dizziness or rarely, organ damage.

 How is high blood pressure treated?

-For pre-hypertension, Dr. Sundaram said there is generally no reason for drug treatment; instead, it’s important for patients to make lifestyle changes that can help reduce blood pressure.
-Dr. Sundaram suggests losing weight if necessary, reducing fat and sodium in the diet, exercising daily, limiting alcohol intake and not smoking.
+For pre-hypertension, there is generally no reason for drug treatment; instead, it’s important for patients to make lifestyle changes that can help reduce blood pressure.
+These lifestyle changes include losing weight if necessary, reducing fat and sodium in the diet, exercising daily, limiting alcohol intake and not smoking.
 For those patients who have hypertension, it’s important to use a combination of the same lifestyle changes along with medication to bring blood pressure down to normal levels.